bob-Github-2020/TG_Rate_95CI/README.md

        git clone https://github.com/johannfaouzi/pyts.git
        cd pyts
        pip install .

-## Some useful hints for Windows-Python users.
-I know that you use the CMD terminal.
-   Rember to "cd" to your working directory that you installed the Python files and TG data For running the program: type "python Main_cal_TG_Rate_95CI.py" or "py Main_cal_TG_Rate_95CI.py"

-   For installing Python modules: If the system still can not find the module after  "pip install module-name",
-       you may try "py -m pip install module-name"

-## It may take a while installing the Latest SSA on your Windows system
+### It may take a while installing the Latest SSA on your Windows system

 First, install "git" on your Windows computer, https://git-scm.com/downloads

 Second, Use the git Bash window, run the following commands: